tweedegolf/storage-abstraction/README.md

 ```typescript
 listFiles(): Promise<[string, number][]>;
 ```
-Returns a list of all files in the bucket; for each file a tuple is returned containing the path and the size of the file.
+Returns a list of all files (objects) in the bucket; for each file a tuple is returned containing the path and the size of the file.